SwedbankPay/developer.swedbankpay.com/_includes/payment-request-3-1.md

 #### Before You Start

+Both the payment request and other API calls are available and ready to use in our [collection of Online Payment APIs][testsuite].
+You can use the collection with your own test account or with the generic test merchant.

 Depending on what you plan to include in your offering, we recommend stopping by the pages specific to each payment method.